markNZed/TaskFlow/shared/README.md

 * appAbbrev
 * REDIS_URL
 * MONGO_URL
-* EMPTYDBS - when true then all DBs are emptied on restart
+* EMPTY_ALL_DB - when true then all DBs are emptied on restart

 # Task Definition Schema